 A surprisingly strong pace of new-home sales last month has boosted hopes.
 Nationally, sales of new homes rebounded to the fastest rate in more than five years.
 Sales of new homes rose 9.6% in January.
 It was the fastest pace since July of 2008.

 Locally, we’re still dealing with low inventory and high demand.
 The East Bay seems to have buyers quickly scooping up homes as soon as they go on the market.

-Of course, keeping track of the market in your neighborhood is vital whether you're planning to sell or looking to buy.
-You can sign up for free automatic abbreviated reports anytime.
+With anxious buyers and attractive mortgage rates, real estate seems poised for another great Spring!
+If you'd like to keep track of the market in your neighborhood, you can sign up for free automatic abbreviated reports anytime.
 Just log onto http://open.apr.com/Community-Information, then follow the instructions on the left side of the screen.
 If you have any questions, you can contact me directly and I will set it up for you.
 You can also view more in-depth reports for your specific neighborhood anytime you'd like.

 As always, if you want to further evaluate your options, contact me anytime: firstname.lastname@example.org.

 By: Jeannette Brown